 What about changes to protocols?
 Any substantive changes in procedures or type of recombinant DNA molecules/infectious agents should be reported immediately to the IBC.

 How often do I have to renew my protocol?
-At the very least, an annual report (renewal) form (download under "Forms") must submitted each year for each approved registration.
+At the very least, an annual report (renewal) form must submitted each year for each approved registration.
+(Download at the Forms page.)

 When do I have to submit (or reregister) a new protocol?
 A new registration document must be completed every three years for research; every five years for classroom projects.